-- The show is not suitable for infants, no under 2’s are permitted.
-Children 2 to 12 can get a slightly discounted ticket and you’ll need to base appropriateness on their ability to sit quietly, handle loud noises and flashing lights – it is a lively show but intense quiet moments too.
+- The show is not suitable for infants; no under 2’s are permitted.
+Children 2 to 12 can get a slightly discounted ticket, and you’ll need to base appropriateness on their ability to sit quietly and handle loud noises and flashing lights – it is a lively show but intense quiet moments too.

-- You will need photo identification to collect your tickets.
-Its advised to arrive 45 minutes in advance.
+- You will need photo identification to collect your tickets – be careful to note this if someone booked the tickets for you.
+It’s advised to arrive 45 minutes in advance.
 (There’s a pub just at the foyer where you collect your tickets if you’d like a drink while you wait).